Italian bonds rally after change in electoral law rejected

 Such a system would have increased the chances of a League-led centre-right bloc winning a big majority at the next election, putting pressure on the struggling government of the 5-Star Movement and the Democratic Party (PD).

-Ten-year Italian government bond yields fell around 3 basis points in early trade, after a sell-off raised yields 5 basis points on Thursday.
+Ten-year Italian government bond yields fell around 7 basis points to 1.37% in one of their best sessions this month, after a sell-off raised yields 5 basis points on Thursday.
 IT10YT=RR

 "This is good news from a market perspective because it very much reduces the risk that we would have an absolute majority by the League," said DZ Bank rates strategist Daniel Lenz.